Skip to main content

 What are the measures that enable developing countries to participate in global market processes?

 Professor Michael Grimm has held the Chair of Development Economics of the University of Passau since 2012.
-He is also one of the Principal Investigators of the DFG Research Training Group 2720 "Digital Platform Ecosystems (DPE)".
+He is the Director of the Passau International Centre for Advanced Interdisciplinary Studies (PICAIS) and one of the Principal Investigators of the DFG Research Training Group 2720 "Digital Platform Ecosystems (DPE)".
 Prior to this, he held the posts of Professor of Applied Development Economics at Erasmus University Rotterdam, Visiting Professor at Paris School of Economics and Advisor for the World Bank in Washington, D.C.
 (United States).

 Playing the video will send your IP address to an external server.